:1: Dejected Angelosity

 So: Polly takes a small fraction of his insurance pay-out, leaving his wife the lion's share, and tramps off through the Kentish and Sussex countryside, enjoying a new sense of existential freedom and happiness.
 He chances upon a country pub by the river called the Potwell Inn, where he decides to have a bit of food and a pint—or as Wells has him put it: ‘“Provinder,” he whispered, drawing near to the Inn.
 “Cold sirloin for choice.
 And nut-brown brew and wheaten bread.”’
 [9:3].
 Inside is

 the plumpest woman Mr. Polly had ever seen, seated in an armchair in the midst of all these bottles and glasses and glittering things, peacefully and tranquilly, and without the slightest loss of dignity, asleep.
 Many people would have called her a fat woman, but Mr. Polly’s innate sense of epithet told him from the outset that plump was the word.
 She had shapely brows and a straight, well-shaped nose, kind lines and contentment about her mouth, and beneath it the jolly chins clustered like chubby little cherubim about the feet of an Assumptioning-Madonna.
 Her plumpness was firm and pink and wholesome, and her hands, dimpled at every joint, were clasped in front of her; she seemed as it were to embrace herself with infinite confidence and kindliness as one who knew herself good in substance, good in essence, and would show her gratitude to God by that ready acceptance of all that he had given her.
 Her head was a little on one side, not much, but just enough to speak of trustfulness, and rob her of the stiff effect of self-reliance.
 And she slept.Polly takes work at the Potwell, doing odd jobs and manning the ferry, a simple barge-and-punt operation.
 He settles into what proves an idyllic life, with the only cloud on his horizon Jim, who turns out to be the plump lady's nephew.
 Jim is a violent bully who extorts money from the Inn and warns Polly away from what he considers his territory.
 Polly considers going, too; but in the end elects, heroically, to stay.
-The climax to the novel is Polly's serio-comical battle with Jim: first in the Inn and garden, when the two men fight using sticks and broken bottles, which ends when Polly is able to dunk the (stronger and more aggressive) Jim in the river, where we discover that for all his bluster Jim is very aquaphobic.
+The climax to the novel is Polly's serio-comical battle with Jim: first in the Inn and garden, when the two men fight using sticks and broken bottles, which ends when Polly is able to dunk the (stronger and more aggressive) Jim in the river, whereupon we discover that for all his bluster Jim is deeply aquaphobic.
 They fight twice more, but Jim is chased away at last (having stolen a quantity of Polly's personal possessions, including his clothes).
-Polly settles into the arcadian pleasures of life at the Potwell, the plump lady cooking delicious food for him, he useful and busy and delighted by his surroundings.
+Polly settles into the arcadian pleasures of life at the Potwell, the plump lady cooking delicious food for him, he useful and busy about the Inn, running the punt that serves as ferry, and altogether delighted by his surroundings.